Disney's My Son Pinocchio: Geppetto's Musical Tale

 Inspiration

-David Stern and Stephen Schwartz completed a made-for-TV film, Disney's Geppetto in 2000.
+David Stern and Stephen Schwartz completed a made-for-TV film, Disney's Geppetto, in 2000.
 Several years later, the idea for a stage musical adaptation came up.
-Much like the movie on which it is based, Disney's My Son Pinocchio is a re-telling of the children's book The Adventures of Pinocchio, but the story is told from Geppetto's perspective.
+Much like the movie upon which it is based, Disney's My Son Pinocchio: Geppetto's Musical Tale is a retelling of the children's book, The Adventures of Pinocchio, but this story is told from Geppetto's perspective.

-Book writer David Stern discovered a child-appropriate way to make the show stage worthy.
-Stern begins with Geppetto's challenge to the Blue Fairy, and allows the rest of the story to be a kind of proof of Pinocchio's value.
+Bookwriter, David Stern, discovered a child-appropriate way to make the show stageworthy.
+Stern begins with Geppetto's challenge to the Blue Fairy and allows the rest of the story to be a kind of proof of Pinocchio's value.
 As with the film, when Pinocchio runs away to become a star in a traveling show, Geppetto must negotiate through a maze of adventures and comic encounters to find him.

 Schwartz said in production notes for Disney's My Son Pinocchio: "I believe Disney's My Son Pinocchio is a show that is entertaining while at the same time dealing with such important themes as individuality, self-esteem and the relation of parents and children.
 I am pleased that the Coterie Theatre feels this is an important work.
-I have written several other shows and films that I believe have had a positive impact on young audiences, such as Disney's Pocahontas, Godspell, Children Of Eden, and the current Broadway show Wicked.
+I have written several other shows and films that I believe have had a positive impact on young audiences, such as Disney's Pocahontas, Godspell, Children of Eden, and the current Broadway show Wicked.
 I believe Disney's My Son Pinocchio is a strong addition to this group."

-Disney's My Son Pinocchio: Geppetto's Musical Tale is a light-hearted spin on the classic Pinocchio story.
-The show now incorporates a new song not included in the 2000 Disney's Geppetto movie along with "When You Wish Upon A Star" and "I've Got No Strings" from the original Disney Pinocchio movie.
+Disney's My Son Pinocchio is a lighthearted spin on the classic Pinocchio story.
+The show now incorporates a new song not included in the 2000 Disney's Geppetto movie, along with "When You Wish upon A Star" and "I've Got No Strings" from the original Disney Pinocchio movie.

 Productions

-It has subsequently had great success around the country at regional, community, and educational theatres as the story of a beloved and familiar character.
+It has subsequently had great success around the country at regional, community and educational theatres as the story of a beloved and familiar character.

 Cultural Influence